Gerfani/Portfolio/README.md

-# AYPortfolio Template
+# Ghazal Erfani Portfolio

 👋 Welcome!
-This is an open-source portfolio template designed to help developers, educators, and community builders showcase their unique journey and impact.
-Feel free to fork this repository and make it your own!
+This is Ghazal Erfani's professional portfolio showcasing my journey as an Engineer, Educator, and Movement Builder.
+This portfolio features advanced Figma integration and interactive design elements.

 ## ✨ Features

 - 🎨 Modern, responsive design with dark mode
 - 🔄 Interactive bubble visualization for role exploration
 - 📱 Mobile-friendly and accessible
-- 🎯 Focused sections for different aspects of your career
+- 🎯 Focused sections for Engineer, Educator, and Movement Builder personas
 - ⚡️ Built with performance in mind
+- 🎭 Figma integration for real-time design sync
+- 🔗 VS Code to Figma bidirectional workflow
+- 🎪 Advanced animations with Framer Motion

 ## 🛠 Tech Stack